harshalchavan7/CODSOFT/README.md

 # CODSOFT
-Contains all the tasks completed in the CodSoft virtual Internship.
+This repo contains all the tasks completed in the CodSoft virtual Internship.